Michael J. Miller is a composer, conductor, and educator living in Horse Cave, KY.

-He has several publications for concert band, orchestra, and chamber ensembles available from Alfred Music, Carl Fischer Music, F.J.H.
-Music, Excelcia Music, and Murphy Music.
-His music regularly receives critical acclaim including J.W.
-Pepper and Son's Editor's Choice, Band World's Best 100 New Works for Band, and Highly Recommended status by the National Band Association's magazine, The Instrumentalist.
-His music is performed nationally and abroad, including recent performances at the Midwest International Band and Orchestra Clinic in Chicago, the World Association of Symphonic Bands and Ensemble’s summer conference, and the Pacific Symphonic Wind Ensemble’s composer initiative.
+His many works for concert band, orchestra, and chamber ensembles are available from Alfred Music, Carl Fischer Music, F.J.H.
+Music, Excelcia Music, Murphy Music, and R.W.S.
+Music.
+They regularly receive critical acclaim including J.W.
+Pepper and Son's Editors' Choice, Bandworld's Top 100 New Works for Band, and Highly Recommended status by the National Band Association's magazine, The Instrumentalist.
+Michael's music is performed nationally and abroad, including recent performances at the Midwest International Band and Orchestra Clinic in Chicago, the World Association of Symphonic Bands and Ensemble’s summer conference, and the Pacific Symphonic Wind Ensemble’s composer initiative.

 Before dedicating himself to composition full time, Michael was a public-school band director.
 From 2013-2018 he served as the Director of Bands at Joe E. Newsome High School in Lithia, FL.
 Under his leadership, Newsome earned the Florida Bandmasters Association’s Otto Kraushaar award, was named B.O.A.
 Regional Grand Champions, qualified for W.G.I.
 World Championships Finals, and performed in theMacy's Thanksgiving Day Parade.
 Before his appointment at Newsome, he was Assistant Director of Bands at Robert Vela High School in Edinburg, TX, and the Director of Bands at Weeki Wachee High School in Weeki Wachee, FL.
 While at W.W.H.S., he was awarded the School Board of Hernando County’s Hernando H.E.R.O.E.S.
 Award, and the Superintendent’s Excellence Award.
 Additionally, he received the National Band Association's Certificate of Merit for outstanding contributions to marching bands.

 Michael adjudicates and designs for pageantry ensembles across the United States.
 He currently serves as an adjudicator for Bands of America, is the brass arranger for the Colts Drum & Bugle Corps, and music arranger for Virtual Arts, Inc. His music for college marching band has been performed during halftime at Superbowl XLVIII, as well as during numerous B.C.S.
 Bowl games.
 Prior to joining Colts’ educational staff, Michael was a visual technician for the Blue Stars Drum & Bugle corps, a conducting drum major and trumpeter for the Boston Crusaders Drum & Bugle Corps, and played mellophone for the Syracuse Brigadiers Drum & Bugle Corps.